 Autumn Jones is an aspiring author and an all-around contemplative, striving to live out Christ's mission in her every day life.
 She writes often about her lived experiences, the people she meets and the places she finds inspiration.
 Currently, Autumn is a graduate student, freelance writer and educator.
 She tweets @faithful_writer and blogs at The Faithful Writer regularly.

 Birgit is a 50-something cradle Catholic whose vibrant Faith colors every aspect of her life.
 She is passionate about the pro-life movement and enthusiastically serves on her Diocesan Gospel of Life.
 Birgit has been married to her Catholic convert husband, Rick, for 39 years.
-They have four children and seven grandchildren (all age nine and under).
+They have four children and seven living grandchildren (all age nine and under).
 Their frequent visits eliminate any fear of an empty nest!
-Birgit can also be found on her personal blog Designs By Birgit and Facebook fan page Designs By Birgit, where she shares her pro-life memes.
+Birgit can also be found on her personal blog Designs By Birgit and Facebook fan page Designs By Birgit, where she shares the pro-life memes she creates.

 Bob Drury is retired.
 He has been fascinated with the reasonableness of the Faith since his junior year in high school in the mid-20th century for which the religion text was entitled, "Faith and Reason".
 That fascination has continued throughout his education in philosophy, math and science.
 In his essays he hopes to share that fascination with others.
 Read more at his website, They Have No Wine.